MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 If the old solution used third-party extensions, and you still want to use them, they must be compiled to work on the new platform.
 For more information, see [Recompile published extensions](#repair).
 You then reinstall the extensions on tenants using the Install-NAVApp cmdlet.

 As an alternative, if you have the source for these extensions, you can build and compile a new version of the extension in the AL development environment.
-Then, you upgrade to the new version as described in the previous task.
+Then, you upgrade to the new version as described in the previous task.-->

 ## Post upgrade